Comparison Article Prompts: 12 "X vs Y" Templates That Pick a Winner

 Variables to swap: X, Y

-Article: "5 alternatives to `{X}`".
-For each alternative: (a) what it is, (b) why it's an alternative, (c) what`{X}` does better, (d) what the alternative does better, (e) who should pick it.
+Draft "5 alternatives to `[X]`".
+For each alternative: (a) what it is in one line, (b) why it's a real alternative (not just adjacent), (c) what `[X]` still does better, (d) what the alternative does better, (e) the specific reader who should pick it over `[X]`.

 Variables to swap: X

-10. Comparison page CTA
+10. Comparison-page CTA

 Variables to swap: ourProduct, competitor